Established in 1993-2000

 To date, research in EPIC-Oxford has focused on the associations of diet, especially vegetarian diets, with the risk of cancer, ischaemic heart disease, other chronic diseases and mortality, as well as studies of the associations of diet with blood levels of nutrients, hormones, cholesterol and other biomarkers.
 All the results are published in scientific journals.
 See EPIC-Oxford for details.

 Scientists involved in EPIC-Europe are conducting a large number of analyses on the associations of dietary intake with cancer risk, details of which can be found at www.epic-oxford.org and at http://epic.iarc.fr/.
 Current key projects are examining the associations between diet and cancers of the prostate breast, stomach and colorectum (large bowel).

-EPIC Prostate is a programme of prospective analyses of potential risk factors for prostate cancer, including dietary, lifestyle, hormonal, metabolic and genetic factors, and is co-ordinated from the Cancer Epidemiology Unit in Oxford.
+EPIC Prostate is a programme of prospective analyses of potential risk factors for prostate cancer including dietary, lifestyle, hormonal, metabolic and genetic factors.
+It has a particular emphasis on identifying modifiable risk factors for aggressive disease.
+The studies are based on 150,000 men from eight European countries who are participating in the EPIC cohort, and is co-ordinated from the Cancer Epidemiology Unit in Oxford.

 EPIC is also contributing to several international consortia including

 - the Breast and Prostate Cancer Cohort Consortium (BPC3),

 - the Prostate Cancer Association Group to Investigate Cancer Associated Alterations in the Genome (PRACTICAL) consortium,

 - the Cancer Genetic Markers of Susceptibility project (CGEMS),

 - the Genetics and Epidemiology of Colorectal Cancer Consortium (GECCO).